Jausmy/Store-Analytics/README.md

 ## Methodology
 ### Data Sources
-The primary data source for this analysis is a sales dataset comprising two tables:
+The primary data sources for this analysis are two sales datasets:
 -	Sales by date and product category: Contains information on total sales, distinct transaction count, total items sold, and transaction date for each product category.
 -	Store transaction data: Contains information on store number, store name, state abbreviation, total items sold, total transactions, total revenue, and transaction date for each store.